siteFB/meteoPoo/README.md

 Finally we create the methods necessary for the behavior of the class. <br>

 For instantiations, we use the "new" keyword to create a new object of the class.
 All that remains is to call the method of the expected behavior of the object.

+Ok, I need to reorganizing my code to properly prepare it for factoring with functions...
+Laborious work because of the many redirections... :sweat_drops: